Developer-Gitonga/Landing_Page/README.md

 # Landing_Page

-A web application by the author to displaya landing page.
+A web application by the author to display a landing page.

+# Objectives
+Show home page.
+Navigate to project page.

+# Tools
+HTML
+CSS

 Dennis Gitonga.<br>